k3s-io/docs/docs/security/secrets-encryption.md

   k3s secrets-encrypt prepare
   ```

-2. Kill and restart the K3s server with same arguments
+2. Kill and restart the K3s server with same arguments.
+If running k3s as a service you can use `systemctl restart k3s` or `rc-service k3s restart`.
 3. Rotate

   ```bash